310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehe, seeing him carry her like that really makes them look like a parent and their child.
+fufu, seeing him carry her like that really makes them look like a parent and their child.
 {% endbubble %}

 {% bubble Shinobu %}